sonyseng/js-typing-tutor/README.md

 ### Run Jasmine tests
 * $ grunt test

-index.html is the static file
+** index.html is the static file that loads everything

-- Sony   April 24th 2014